iveney/nest-graph/README.md

+UPDATED DOCKERFILE PENDING...PLEASE STANDBY (2018-10-21)

+Based on peterot's work (peterot/nest-graph).
+Updated with the latest versions of all components as of October 2018.

 # Nest Metrics Collector

 This project is a slightly over engineered solution for collecting metrics from [Nest](https://nest.com) devices (i.e. temperature, humidity, alarm state etc.) such that they can be visualised in a customisable way.